Blog

 Since you’re not burning tons of excess cash on your marketing, this is an excellent place for thought-out experiments and further business growth.

-You may even be in this marketing model of high efficiency and low effectiveness because you are testing the waters for potential markets and looking for the right formula to create high effectiveness without using too many resources
+You may even be in this marketing model of high efficiency and low effectiveness because you are testing the waters for potential markets and looking for the right formula to create high effectiveness without using too many resources.
+Understanding audience behavior and preferences is crucial to ensure that ad spending effectively influences conversions.

 Low efficiency / High effectiveness